jpzk/hclu/README.md

 # hclu

-Hierarchical clustering for Python 2.7.
+Hierarchical clustering in Python.
 It's not yet ready for use, but you'll be able to cluster data sets via command-line.

 <pre>
-usage: hclu [-h] -i I
+usage: hclu [-h] -i I -a A -m
-  -m {single-linkage,complete-linkage,group-average,centroid}
+            {single-linkage,complete-linkage,group-average,centroid} -d
-  -d {euclidean,quadratic-euclidean,manhatten,maximum}
+            {euclidean,quadratic-euclidean,manhatten,maximum}

 hierachical clustering

 optional arguments:
-  -h, --help            show this help message and exit -i I                  CSV file with data set to cluster -m {single-linkage,complete-linkage,group-average,centroid}
+  -h, --help            show this help message and exit -i I                  file with data set to cluster -a A                  indices of attributes to cluster e.g. 0,3,2 -m {single-linkage,complete-linkage,group-average,centroid}
   -d {euclidean,quadratic-euclidean,manhatten,maximum}
 </pre>